NLnetLabs/rotonda-doc/manual/source/roto/01_reference.rst

     "race" + "car" # yields the string "racecar"

-It also has some methods such as :ref:`String.contains` that can be very useful.
-See the documentation for the :ref:`String` type for more information.
+It also has some methods such as :roto:ref:`String.contains` that can be very useful.
+See the documentation for the :roto:ref:`String` type for more information.

 If-else